groupdocs-editor/GroupDocs.Editor-Docs/net/developer-guide/edit-pdf.md

         - name: Save edited document with Editor.Save method
           text: Pass an instance of EditableDocument with content of the edited document, instance of the PdfSaveOptions, and a destination byte stream or file path to the Editor.Save method for saving the document.
 ---
-> This example demonstrates the standard open-edit-save cycle with PDF documents, using different options on every step.
+> This example demonstrates the standard open-edit-save pipeline with PDF documents, using different options on every step.

 ## Introduction